 Tips for Saving Money in Kyoto

 Do your research!
 Read blogs and ask questions on forums to plan your trip and get an idea of what things cost in advance.
 Check out this fab 6 day Kyoto itinerary from Pages of Travel for lots of awesome tips.
+If you don’t have quite that long, here’s a great 3 day itinerary for Kyoto that also has loads of great budget tips!

 Stick to walking and public transport.
 Taxis in Japan are pricey and not worth the expense.
 Kyoto is pretty walkable and the public transport, especially the trains, are easy as pie.
 Google Maps is really accurate here and even tells you the prices of journeys, so there’s no excuse for splurging on taxis.

 Use the free WiFi.
 If you don’t have a local sim, make the most of the city’s free WiFi whenever you need to get on Google Maps.
 The network is Kyoto Wi-Fi and you can log in at hotspots along the Kyoto City Bus route.
-Click here for more info (in English) with a map of hotspots.

 Make the most of samples at markets and souvenir shops to get snacks and even sake for free.
 You can even get a free cup of green tea while you browse at some souvenir shops!